 Which chair you pick really comes down to how much you’re willing to spend.

-If you can afford to spend the $350 for the DXRacer, we say go for it.
+If you can afford the DXRacer, we say go for it.
 It’s of superior build to the Merax and it will probably last you a long time.

 But if you don’t have that kind of money to spend (we understand, most of the money goes into the machine) then the Merax will serve you just fine.